Sugar And Metabolic Health: Understanding Risk Factors

 Table of Contents

-The media gives sugar a bad rap, and for good reason.
-Too many added sugars can have consequences, like increasing the risk of metabolic syndrome, inflammation, and brain fog.
-But what the media doesn’t tell you, is that sugar is an essential fuel source for nearly all tissues in your body.
+he media gives sugar a bad rap, and for good reason.
+Too many added sugars can have consequences, like increasing the risk of metabolic syndrome (high cholesterol and insulin resistance), inflammation, and high blood sugar levels.
+But what the media doesn’t tell you is that sugar is an essential fuel source for nearly all tissues in your body.

 High-quality carbohydrates provide the body with fuel, fiber, and essential nutrients that support overall health.
-During the digestion process, carbs are broken down into smaller sugar molecules that are easier to transport throughout the body.
-They are glucose, sucrose, fructose, and lactose.
+During digestion, carbohydrates are broken down into smaller sugar molecules that are easier to transport throughout the body.
+These molecules are glucose, sucrose, fructose, and lactose.
 Your body relies on these smaller molecules every day for energy to function properly.

 In this article, you’ll learn: